 So, what do we know so far about Domino 10?

 Well, as one would expect it will offer one of the best mail clients ever, both desktop and e-mail, and of course improve the chat function as well.

 Mobile is the word of the day, as the time when we only worked behind a desktop is long gone.
-So, IBM will try to not only offer users an e-mail solution that is mobile, but one that will also enable developers write code from anywhere.
+So, IBM will try to not only offer users an e-mail solution that is mobile but one that will also enable developers to write code from anywhere.

 There are three main areas that IBM is looking to focus on with regards to improvements to Domino: Total Cost of Ownership (TCO), improving user experience, and facilitating further App Development using the Domino platform.

 Total Cost of Ownership (TCO) in Domino 10.